 (212) 674-2820, ext.
 306

-Programming and Services: Learn more about programs, events and services organized for residents’ enjoyment, such as ESL workshops, crafting classes, seniors exercise sessions, family activities in the amphitheater and more:
+Programming and Services: Learn more about programs, such as the Nutrition Access Center, and other events and services organized for residents’ enjoyment, such as art classes, family activities in the amphitheater and more:

 Samuel Ortiz, Jr.